What you should know as a first-time homebuyer

 Impact on resale value

-There is a general understanding that renovations increase the value of your home.
-While certain home improvements will yield the biggest payday, almost any project has the potential to negatively affect resale value.
+When done right, renovations increase the value of your home.
+While certain home improvements will yield the biggest return, almost any project has the potential to negatively affect resale value.

 As you make decisions regarding renovations for the purpose of reselling, pay attention to the market value of your home and the homes around you.
 Different housing markets have different trends, depending on factors like location, local climate, and tastes, so it’s important you have a good idea of what buyers in your area want before you invest in any renovations.

-- Dear First-Time Homebuyer, we understand your need for extra help in navigating through the entire home buying process.
+- We understand your need for extra help in navigating through the entire homebuying process.

 - From mortgage calculators to finding realtors, the list of resources mentioned in this section will have you covered.